 Distancing spots remain 2 metres apart in all walkways.

 A clear plan for how all groups will enter and exit their spaces safely has been made.
-Children will be informed of these.
+Children will be informed and reminded of these.

 All doors, except fire doors, will remain open, wherever possible, to avoid use of door handles.

 Windows will be open to increase ventilation in all spaces.

 Due to this, in the colder months, it is advised that all pupils wear additional layers.